 How can new ways of working help Yorkshire’s towns and cities?

-Some of the Thurston team spent last week on an insightful webinar from The Business Desk and Bevan Britton.
+Some of the Thurston Group team spent last week on an insightful webinar from The Business Desk and Bevan Britton.
 On the Renaissance of Towns and how new working practices can inspire towns and cities to reinvent themselves.

 We’ve all spent the last 15 months completely reinventing the way we work.
 The pandemic has not only caused monumental changes within business itself but with where we work too.
 With a large majority of the population shifting to home working, this has ultimately had an impact on our towns and cities with less people commuting.